 All-solid-state lasers are lasers which rely on solid-state components not only concerning the gain medium, but also the pump source.
-Such lasers are solid-state lasers (bulk or fiber lasers) pumped with laser diodes (→ diode-pumped lasers).
+Such lasers are solid-state lasers (bulk or fiber lasers) pumped with laser diodes (→ diode-pumped lasers), or pure semiconductor lasers.
 Excluded are e.g. lamp-pumped lasers, dye lasers, and gas lasers.

-For many practical laser applications, it is desirable to work with all-solid-state lasers, because they can have a robust and compact setup, a relatively high wall-plug efficiency and correspondingly low cooling requirements, and a long lifetime.
-They also often exhibit lower laser noise.
+For many practical laser applications, it is desirable to work with all-solid-state lasers because they can have a robust and compact setup, a relatively high wall-plug efficiency and correspondingly low cooling requirements, and a long lifetime.
+They also often exhibit lower laser noise than lamp-pumped lasers, for example.

 |||R. L. Byer, “Diode laser-pumped solid-state lasers”, Science 239, 742 (1988)|